License by Examination FAQ

 What are the payment options and what do I do if I do not have a credit card or debit card?

 You may use a Visa, MasterCard or Discover credit or debit cards.
-If you do not have a credit card or debit card you can purchase a Visa, MasterCard or Discover gift card at many banks or credit unions or at discount stores such as Walmart and CVS Pharmacy for the purpose of paying for the on-line application.
+If you do not have a credit card or debit card you can purchase a Visa, MasterCard or Discover gift card at many banks or credit unions or at discount stores such as Walmart or CVS Pharmacy for the purpose of paying for the on-line application.

 What if I am claiming another compact state as my primary state of residence?